Southwestern Rugs Depot

 This style was often the result of the resourcefulness of its originators (civilizations such as the Aztecs, the Navajo, and various Native American tribes) hence the name Aztec rugs.
 They made almost everything by hand and this leads to a level of detail and pride in the work that is, unfortunately, lacking in our modern, mass-produced society.
 Even though we aren’t making our rugs by hand, we still strive to showcase that same level of detail and pride in our work.
 The fact that we are not making our rugs by hand is, however, a real positive for most of our customers.
 It means we can bring this style to our customers at a significantly more affordable price point and a much quicker turn-around time.
 In traditional Navajo weaving, it did take the average weaver anywhere from 2 months to many years to finish a single rug after all.

-Today, what’s known as western area rugs and southwestern rugs is heavily influenced by the style of the rugs and blankets that Native American tribes started creating hundreds of years ago.
+Today, what’s known southwestern rugs are heavily influenced by the style of the rugs and blankets that Native American tribes started creating hundreds of years ago.
 These textiles, at first, served a purely utilitarian purpose.
 They would line their homes with rugs to help keep warm during the winter and their blankets would be used as cloaks, dresses, saddles blankets, etc. However, when settlers and tourists began visiting these tribes in the mid to late 19th century, the tourists became very interested in their rugs and blankets.
 Soon, these textiles started to become a highly prized trade item, which meant the production and export of these rugs began to provide a real boost to the tribes’ economies.
 The demand for Native American woven textiles only increased until it quickly became the most profitable industry for many Native American tribes.
 This was especially true when railroad lines spread into much of the Southwest, meaning these tribes could begin to trade with almost all of North America.
 This meant that their customer base interested in their rugs and blankets quickly exploded.
 They soon had to switch from doing everything by hand to implementing more and more machines into their process to keep up with demand.
 That has only continued to be the case today – as almost all Southwestern rugs are made entirely by hand today.
 However, there are some Native Americans who keep the tradition of hand weaving alive, but they often learn the skill at college as kind of history lesson – as opposed to the sacred family tradition that it used to be.

 The specific colors of southwest style are very important in both recognizing it and staying authentic to the design.
 A traditional palette consists of adobe red, cactus green, and desert-toned neutral hues.
 Splices of dusty orange, bright yellow, and turquoise are also indicative.
 Prior to the 19th century, the palette consisted of natural colors like brown and white, but also indigo when the tribes first began trading for indigo dyes.
 They then started to include reds, black, green, yellow, and gray into the palette, while obtaining different shades of blue by mixing the turquoise dyes with these newer colors they obtained.
 The tribes even got around to including black by grinding up leaves and mixing them with campfire ashes.
 After the railroads opened up the tribes’ trade channels, they were able to obtain the dyes for all of the bright colors that make up today’s classic Southwestern pattern textile look.